xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 Today, we will dig a bit deeper in the subtleties of this implementation, presenting the memory spaces used to store the rules information and the statistics, and running a couple of tests to identify the limits.

-First reminder: the support is limited today (September 2019) to the platforms based on Jericho+ NPU and External TCAM.
-Namely:
-- NCS55A1-36H-SE-S
-- NCS55A2-MOD-SE-S (the one we are using for these tests)
-- NC55-36X100G-A-SE line card (36x100G -SE)
-- NC55-MOD-A-SE-S line card (MOD -SE)

 Here are three videos on Youtube that could answer most of your questions on the topic:

 The first one covers all the principles and details the configuration steps: